nbogie/p5-beyond-the-web-editor-neill/docs/starter-projects.md

-## Old starters / templates
+## starter / template projects

-These are just for my reference while i work on updated ones, in case I left some useful advice in there...
+This is mostly a list of my old starter projects, which I'm gathering here just for my reference while i work on updated ones, in case I left some useful advice in there...

 ### JavaScript: with type-checking
 * p5 v1 global-mode starter w type-checking (2023): https://github.com/WeAreAcademy/p5js-js-global-mode-starter